sts10/sts10.github.io/_posts/2019-01-15-one-year-of-linux.markdown

 Manjoo then offers three maxims for "an ethical and upstanding user of tech, navigate this misbegotten industry": "Don't just look at the product.
 Look at the business model," "Avoid feeding the giants," and "Adopt late.
 Slow down."

-I think those are all worthy resolutions for users of technology (nearly everyone with access to the internet) to carry into 2019.
+As "the giants" ("Apple, Google, Facebook, Amazon and Microsoft") get more powerful, I think those are all worthy resolutions for users of technology to carry into 2019.

 But one thing that stuck out for me about a column that primarily addresses tech business models is that there's no mention of free or open source software, software licensing, or Linux.
 I think this is more a failure of the free software movement to make in-roads in what I'll call "mainstream tech," but nevertheless the omission made me a bit sad for both parties.

 ## Free software